Lesson Plan - Get It!

 Always look at the sentences before or after to find context clues to determine the meaning of an unknown word.

-Also, when you're writing, add context clues for your readers if you use a word they might not know.
+Also, when writing, add context clues for your readers if you use a word they might not know.

 Another way that writers show word relationships is to use analogies.

 Analogies make you apply what you know about one thing to something else.
 It may be about the items' characteristics, locations, jobs, or purposes.
 The items may be similar or different.